witnet/witnet-rust/bridges/ethereum/README.md

-Copy BlockRelay contract address to witnet-rust/witnet_ethereum_bridge.toml Copy WBI contract address to witnet-rust/witnet_ethereum_bridge.toml
+Copy BlockRelay contract address to witnet-rust/witnet_ethereum_bridge.toml Copy WRB contract address to witnet-rust/witnet_ethereum_bridge.toml

 If the api of the contracts was modified recently, you have to manually copy the ABI from